Home » DIY » The Front Entry Hall Makeover Project

 But just because I like the color, doesn’t mean it should stay.

-This home has lots of character with great big windows to bring the outdoor gardens inside.
+This home has lots of character with great big windows to bring the outdoor gardens inside and these walls were just too dark making the space feel more closed in.

 So much like the dining room and family room makeover projects, we painted the walls in the front entry hall with Benjamin Moore Linen White in a matte finish.